Tour Details at a glance

-Situated north of Mahabalipuram, our joining hotel is a short rickshaw ride to the centre of Mahabalipuram and its monuments which are scattered within a 1km area of the town.
-Featuring a swimming pool, the resort also has it's own stretch of beach, a spa, two restaurants and a bar.
+Situated in the centre of Mahabalipuram and its monuments which are scattered within a 1km area of the town Mamalla Heritage hotel features a swimming pool, comfortable rooms and a great restaurant.

 Early arrival information

-If you are arriving earlier than day 1, extra accommodation in Mahabalipuram is available at USD110/120 Single/Double (or equivalent) per night per room.
+If you are arriving earlier than day 1, extra accommodation in Mahabalipuram is available at USD tba Single/Double (or equivalent) per night per room.
 Please notify us as early as possible if you require extra accommodation as this hotel can be booked up well in advance.

 Ph: +91 11 4502 5500

-If you are staying on in Delhi after the tour, extra accommodation at Florence Inn is available at USD65 Single/Double (or equivalent) per night per room.
+If you are staying on in Delhi after the tour, extra accommodation at Florence Inn is available from USD tba Single/Double (or equivalent) per night per room.
 Again, if you will require extra accommodation in Delhi, please advise us as early as possible as rooms tend to get booked out quickly at peak season times.

 What to take